zzzprojects/learn-orm/tutorials/sql-server-profiler/replay-a-trace-table.md

 <img src="images/replay-a-trace-table-7.png" alt="Execute a simple query">

-When you execute this simple query and then go to the SQL Server Profiler and you will see the query logs.
+When you execute this simple query and then go to the SQL Server Profiler, you will see the query logs.

 <img src="images/replay-a-trace-table-8.png" alt="Tracing the database after executed a query">